-- Subject to section 3.8.232.7.2, a NWIS Cyber Security Entity must, as soon as practicable after the commencement of this Procedure, advise the ISO: - (a) whether it is a Responsible Entity for critical electricity infrastructure under the SOCI Act that is located in the NWIS: - (b) if it has identified a Target State Maturity Security Profile under the AESCSF is in respect of the network, facility or other equipment for which it is the NWIS Cyber Security Entity and, if so, what that Target State Maturity Security Profile level is; and
+- 3.8.1 Subject to section 3.8.2, a NWIS Cyber Security Entity must, as soon as practicable after the commencement of this Procedure, advise the ISO: - (a) whether it is a Responsible Entity for critical electricity infrastructure under the SOCI Act that is located in the NWIS; - (b) if it has identified a Target State Maturity Security Profile under the AESCSF is in respect of the network, facility or other equipment for which it is the NWIS Cyber Security Entity and, if so, what that Target State Maturity Security Profile level is; and - (c) if it has not identified a Target State Maturity Security Profile level under the AESCSF in respect of the network, equipment or facility for which it is the NWIS Cyber Security Entity, when it expects to do so. - 3.8.2 For the purposes of paragraphs 3.8.1(b) and (c) of this Procedure, a NWIS Cyber Security Entity for an integrated mining network or facility forming part of an integrated mining system is to advise the ISO if it has a maturity level reasonably equivalent to a Target State Maturity Security Profile under the AESCSF, if so, what that reasonably equivalent maturity level is and, if not, if and when it expects to do so.

-- (c) if it has not identified a Target State Maturity Security Profile level under the AESCSF in respect of the network, equipment or facility for which it is the NWIS Cyber Security Entity, when it expects to do so. - 2.7.23.8.2 For the purposes of paragraphs elausessections 3.8.132.7.1(b) and sections (c) of this Procedure, a NWIS Cyber Security Entity for an integrated mining network or facility forming part of an integrated mining system is to advise the ISO if it has a maturity level reasonably equivalent to a Target State Maturity Security Profile under the AESCSF, if so, what that reasonably equivalent maturity level is and, if not, if and when it expects to do so. - A NWIS Cyber Security Entity that is a Responsible Entity for critical electricity infrastructure of the kind described in clauseparagraph sections 3.232.2 to 3.532.5 of this Perocedure must advise the ISO if it is required to comply with Part 2A {Critical infrastructure Risk Management Programs} of the SOCI Act and corresponding Revues made under that Act. - 3.8.4 Cyber security risks and Maturity Security Profiles can change.
-The ISO requires annual reporting to ensure that NWIS Cyber Security Entities are continuously reviewing their risks and Maturity Security Profiles, and that this Cyber Security Procedure remains fit for purpose for the cyber security risks that the NWIS is exposed to. - 2.7.43.8.5 By no later than 30 June each year, a NWIS Cyber Security Entity must provide the ISO in writing by email with a report in writing containing the following information: - (a) details of any Cyber Security Incident that has occurred in relation to, as the case may be, the relevant network, facility or ISO control desk (other than an incident report in accordance with section 2.8.1); - (b)(a) the current Target State Maturity Security Profile level achieved by the NWIS Cyber Security Entity in respect of the relevant network and or facility (as the case may be); - (c)(b) whether the NWIS Cyber Security Entity has maintained the Target State Maturity clauseparagraphssections 3.8.132.7.1, 3.8.232.7.2(a) or this clauseparagraphsection 3.8.432.7.4(b)(c) of this Procedure as applicable; and - (c) Whether the NWIS Cyber Security Entity intends to increase its Target State Maturity Security Profile level in the following 12 to 24 months. - 2.7.53.8.6 The information collected as part of this reporting will be treated as confidential information, subject to Subchapter 11.2 of the Rules.
+- 3.8.3 A NWIS Cyber Security Entity that is a Responsible Entity for critical electricity infrastructure of the kind described in paragraph 3.2 to 3.5 of this Procedure must advise the ISO if it is required to comply with Part 2A {Critical infrastructure Risk Management Programs} of the SOCI Act and corresponding Rules made under that Act. - 3.8.4 Cyber security risks and Maturity Security Profiles can change.
+The ISO requires annual reporting to ensure that NWIS Cyber Security Entities are continuously reviewing their risks and Maturity Security Profiles, and that this Cyber Security Procedure remains fit for purpose for the cyber security risks that the NWIS is exposed to. - 3.8.5 By no later than 30 June each year, a NWIS Cyber Security Entity must provide the ISO in writing by email the following information: - (a) the current Target State Maturity Security Profile level achieved by the NWIS Cyber Security Entity in respect of the relevant network and or facility (as the case may be); - (b) whether the NWIS Cyber Security Entity has maintained the Target State Maturity Level Security Profile in respect of the relevant network or facility (as the case may be) identified in the previous report provided to the ISO under paragraphs 3.8.1, 3.8.2(a) or this paragraph 3.8.4(b) of this Procedure as applicable; and - (c) Whether the NWIS Cyber Security Entity intends to increase its Target State Maturity Security Profile level in the following 12 to 24 months. - 3.8.6 The information collected as part of this reporting will be treated as confidential information, subject to Subchapter 11.2 of the Rules.